UpdateCommand/update/README.md

 ## Design goals

-1. Use simple shell scripts that developers can customize.
+1. Use POSIX simple shell scripts that developers can customize.

 2. Make it easy for developers to help by doing merge requests.